Sule Pagoda – Serenity Amidst the Traffic in Yangon?

-Sule Pagoda or Sule Paya centrally locates itself in the middle of the traffic in Yangon.
+Sule Pagoda or Sule Paya centrally locates in the middle of the traffic in Yangon.
 It’s in a roundabout surrounded by all kinds of local transport.
-Standing and looking from outside, I wonder how in the world would devout Buddhists be able to attain peace amidst traffic noises?
+Standing and looking from outside, I wonder how devout Buddhists would be able to attain peace amidst traffic noises.
 Would Buddha hear their prayers – whatever they’re asking for?

 There’s only one way to find out.
 So I went inside.

 This is the first Buddhist Temple in Myanmar that I’ve been to.
 It’s only 7 minutes walk from where I stayed.
 So, it’s practical to start my self-guided sightseeing tour here.

 Amazingly though, the traffic noise I expected to be loud was not really that loud.
 Or maybe, I have a hearing problem that I didn’t really hear that much noise. 🙂 I was there at 5:10 in the afternoon which is peak hours for traffic.

 Sule Pagoda is an octagonal Pagoda with a 46-meter stupa which is believed to be older than the one in Shwedagon.

 Legend has it that this pagoda was built when Buddha was still alive.